 The Notaries are my preferred source for a straightforward count of transactions numbers, with breakdowns by nationality, autonomous regions and prices per square metre.
-These started in 2007 so they give an interesting overview of the Spanish Property Market just before, during and after the 2008 market meltdown.
+This format started in 2007 so gives an interesting overview of international buyer patterns from just prior to the 2008 market meltdown and the subsequent recovery.
 These are published half-yearly.
-We get the 1st half year results in October of the same year and the 2nd half in April of the following year.
+We get the 1st half year results in October of the same year and the 2nd half in March of the following year.

-In addition, I analyse Ministry of Development (Ministerio de Fomento) statistics for breakdown by province and municipality.
+In addition, MITMA is good for a more local breakdown by province and municipality.
 At these levels it is easy to spot market hotspots.
 Some provinces and municipalities account for a large proportion of transactions in a region with very little happening elsewhere.
 However, they do not count by nationality, foreign buyers are counted as a block.

-In my view, stats from the Property Registries can be ignored as they count when a property is inscribed in the registry, not when it completed in front of the notary.
-Even in normal times inscriptions may be weeks or even months after completions.
+In my view, stats from the Property Registries can be ignored as they count when a property is inscribed in the registry, not when it completed in front of the notary and inscriptions may be weeks or even months after completions.
 As a result, the Notaries and Property Registry statistics always differ and not by a little.
 They are usually out of sync by 20% - 25%.
-In contrast, the Notaries’ returns count when a transaction actually happens, the date on which a purchase completes.

 Where We Were